 I need a pretty giant coffee to stay alert during class!
 I'm in my FINAL semester before my master's degree.
 I have to admit...part of me will miss class when my degree is finished.
 But a bigger part of me will like having my evenings free of research papers and journal articles.

 Class is over, and I'm exhausted!
 And very super hungry!
 I'm pretty sure I spent the last 30 minutes of class thinking about penne with sauce and Italian chicken sausage.
 Mmmmm....pasta...(said like Homer Simpson).
 Time to head home.

 Bath, stories, jammies and bed time for the boys...

 ...and cleaning for me.
 Ugh.
 Dishes, laundry, etc...

-Sarah lives in Eastern Connecticut with her husband, Dave, and their two sons, Nate and Joshua.
-She recently completed her Masters in Elementary Education at Eastern Connecticut State University (Spring 2012) and is excited to return to work in the field of education in the very near future.
-Sarah spends her free time volunteering in Nate’s co-op preschool and her church’s nursery, and is very active in her local MOMS Club.
-While pregnant with her firstborn, Sarah was puzzled when more seasoned mothers she knew broke into raucous laughter when she complained that she didn’t know what she’d do with all her free hours while the baby was napping.
+Sarah lives in eastern Connecticut with her husband, Dave, and their two sons, Nate and Joshua.
+She recently completed her Master's in Elementary Education at Eastern Connecticut State University and now works part-time as a museum educator at a local children's museum.
+While pregnant with her firstborn, Sarah was puzzled when more seasoned mothers she knew broke into raucous laughter when she complained that she might be bored while her newborn napped all day.
 Perhaps she’d brush up on her French, remodel a few rooms, or maybe learn to quilt?
-Now a mom of two active boys, she is wiser, and has learned the fine art of typing a research paper at 1:30 am while nursing a baby, and, perhaps more importantly, the ability to laugh at her pre-baby image of life as a mother.
+Now a mom of two active boys, she is wiser, and has learned the fine art of typing a research paper at 1:30 am while nursing a baby, and, perhaps more importantly, the ability to laugh at her pre-baby image of life as a mother